0catalin/temePOO/README.md

 The Observer Pattern was utilized to track and manage shared payments efficiently, particularly for users with multiple accounts involved in the same transaction.
 This ensures updates to payment statuses are handled consistently.

 #### **Location**:
-- Observers are implemented in the `PayAllObserver` class, which is used by both `SplitPaymentInfo` and `SplitPaymentInfoNotEqual` classes.
+- Observers are implemented in the `PayAllObserver` class, which is used by both `SplitPaymentInfo` and `SplitPaymentInfoNotEqual` classes, which extend the `Observable` interface.

 ---